 You can discuss serious topics lightly.
 A little humour helps.

-When people find participating difficult and show it, it is probably not your fault.
-The reason is often in the past, a simple acknowledgement and warm attention will often help “You seem to finding today difficult, can I help?”
-Then just listen.
+It is probably not your fault when people find participating difficult and show it.
+The reason is often in the past, a simple acknowledgement and warm attention will often help.
+“You seem to find today difficult.
+Can I help?”
+Then listen.

 Your feelings are often a guide to what is going on in the group.
-It is useful to ask how people are feeling if you suddenly feel uncomfortable.
+It is helpful to ask how people feel if you suddenly feel uncomfortable.
 It is probably a simple thing that you can easily fix.

-Remember that however it appears, people, including you, are always doing the best they can.
+Remember that, however it appears, people, including you, are always doing their best.
 Blaming is not helpful.